From Friday, May 15th venues in NSW can offer limited dine-in service. So, where should you visit?

 Bondi’s new Cuban-inspired cocktail bar and eatery has reopened.
 The venue is now taking bookings for private parties of 10 people, offering a 2.5-hour bottomless brunch package for $105 per person (including unlimited tacos, margaritas, wine and beer).
 To make a booking, please email the venue firstname.lastname@example.org or send us a direct message on Instagram here.

 The Italian eatery Matteo Double Bay has reopened for dine-in from lunch, Friday, May 15th.
-Bookings are available for tables of 5 to 10 guests.
-Guests will be required to dine on one of our set menus and credit card details are required to secure your booking.
+Bookings are now available for tables of 2 to 10 guests on one table.
+Guests no longer need to dine on a set menu, but a minimum spend for both food and drink is in place ($80 for Wed, Thur and Sun and $100 for Fri and Sat).
 Find out more here.

 Score French fine dining eats from Potts Point restaurant Métisse.
 The venue has reopened for a limited dine-in trade from Friday, May 15th.
 Bookings are only open via the website, with two sitting available at 6pm and 8:30pm.
 Find out more here.